Leonay07/dsan_5550_final/README.md

 ## 1. Problem Statement
 - **Goal**: Automatically identify heat-prone areas by classifying each 16×16 LST patch as UHI (1) or non-UHI (0).
-- **Why it matters**: UHIs make cities hotter, increase energy demand, and can create health risks during heat waves.
+- **Why it matters**: UHIs make cities hotter, increase energy demand, and can make health risks during heat waves.
 Simple thresholding often mislabels hot pixels or cloud noise as UHIs because it doesn’t consider spatial context.
 A model that understands the “shape” of heat can give much more reliable results.
 - **Approach**: Train a CNN model to learn spatial temperature patterns such as clusters, gradients, coherence rather than relying on a single cutoff temperature.
 - **Study Area**: DMV metro area (≈38.2–39.8°N, 77.8–76.0°W)